 The FOMC website created for the general public unfortunately shut down in 2012 due to the loss of content after the host company failed to properly backup information.
 The original website focused on community action and engagement as shown below by the screenshot that shows the FOMC home page in 2011.

-In 2018, local resident Michael Fox became curious about what had become of the FOMC.
-He tracked down people who still had information, and offered to create this new website.
-The new website’s goal is to provide access to resource material, give visibility to current concerns, encourage homeowners to do the right thing for the conservation, and to provide a sort of case study of FOMC’s accomplishments and its history.
+In 2018, a new website was created to provide access to resource material, give visibility to current concerns, encourage homeowners to do the right thing for the conservation, and to provide a case study of FOMC’s accomplishments and its history.

 Raising awareness in the community